 Electrical sparks

 Electrical sparks can come from many different sources and ignite something flammable in the environment.
-For example, if there is a welder working in your area that does not have proper ventilation or safety equipment, it could result in a fire that spreads quickly.
+For example, if a welder working in your area does not have proper ventilation or safety equipment, a fire could quickly spread.

 Suspended dust